neyer/dewDrop/README.md

 People who are concerned about trolling or being victimized online can follow the TRUST statements issued by their friends to whatever extent they feel comfortable with.
 Someone who feels comfortable online may say "I'll accept messages from any users whom I can reach through a TRUST-path of length 4 or less."
 Someone who feels less comfortable or is more worried about harassment can block or ignore users with a TRUSt-path length of more than 2 - implying they are willing to speak to trusted friends of trusted friends, but not anyone else.

   The 'TRUST' statements allow us to protect each other from trolls.
 Anyone is free to disregard these statements, of course - but if I know I can talk to a lot of interesting people following only trusted links from friends, and I know that accepting messages from random strangers puts me at risk of serious harassment - I should have the freedom to choose whom I wish to associate with.

+  I can speak about others' trust or distrust using the three-part syntax.
+The first URL is the person who is [dis]trustd.
+The second is the one who does the trust/distrust.
+The third is a description url; my reasoning for linking the two.

 ## Same Identity